-There is a laundry list of potential technical problems with the results of the official breath test conducted at the station or Adult Detention Center, which is different than the PBT offered on the side of the road.
+There are a number of potential technical problems with the results of the official breath test conducted at the station or Adult Detention Center, which is different than the PBT offered on the side of the road.

-Virginia replaced all of its Intoxilyzer 5000 machines with ER/IR II machines.
-The ER/IR II machine uses both an electro-chemical and infrared mechanism.
+Several years ago, Virginia replaced all of its Intoxilyzer 5000 machines with EC/IR II machines.
+The EC/IR II machine uses both an electro-chemical and infrared mechanism.
 The infrared mechanism does not measure ethanol (alcohol), it simply verifies that the breath sample contains ethanol.
 Once this verification occurs, a fuel cell in the machine uses an electro-chemical mechanism to measure the amount of ethanol in the breath sample.

 It is critical in any DWI/DUI case that a subpoena is issued to the Department of Forensic Science for certain breath machine records and logs.
 The records from the breath machine should be obtained from the state so that they can be reviewed for potential issues.